TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.2-guest-os-vs-vm/_index.md

 Unmet Demand (CPU Ready, CPU Co-Stop, CPU Overlap, CPU VM Wait, RAM Contention, VM Outstanding IO).

 The Guest OS experiences a frozen time or slowness.
-It’s unaware what it is, meaning it can’t account for it.
+It's unaware what it is, meaning it can't account for it.

 ----

-I’ve covered the difference in simple terms, and do not do justice to the full difference.
+I've covered the difference in simple terms, and do not do justice to the full difference.
 If you want to read a scientific paper, I recommend [this paper](https://link.springer.com/chapter/10.1007%2F978-3-642-29737-3_26) by Benjamin Serebrin and [Daniel Hecht](https://dblp.org/pid/73/11144.html).

 As we cover the CPU, Memory, Disk, Network metrics in their respective sections later in the book, we will explain the differences in more detail.
 For now, we will provide some examples to drive the point.